Personal Fitness Trainer & Health Coach

 The fitness community frequently expresses their concern regarding the safety of hip dips, but what is the truth?

-As people get older, their hips have a greater propensity to dip, so many people are looking for information about hip dips.
+As people age, their hips are more likely to dip, so many seek information about hip dips.

 Therefore, before making any significant changes to your current workout routine, you need to have the answer to the following fundamental question:

 Should I be doing hip dips or not?

 Hip Dips are hip bones that tend to stick out further than they should.
 Hip Dips are common among athletes, leading to hip dips, also called violin hips or hip dips.

 Hip dips vs. regular hips: Hip dips don't indicate health, illness, obesity, or underweight.
 Hip dips can be more noticeable if you have a large amount of body fat, or a high muscle mass can cause them.
 But remember that hip dips are part of your bone structure, and you cannot change your bone structure through exercise or diet and enhance your body shape.

 causes of hip dips